anath703/NBA_Assessment/README.md

 # NBA_Assessment

 In this project, I will be using this [data set from Kaggle](https://www.kaggle.com/datasets/mattop/nba-draft-basketball-player-data-19892021?resource=download) to do analysis on the NBA draft.
+The data is saved in this repository as [nbaplayersdraft.csv](https://github.com/anath703/NBA_Assessment/blob/main/nbaplayersdraft.csv).

 ## Part 1: Data Comprehension